SamuelBertman/SDRP/report/material-classes.md

 - Embedded 3D vascular networks
 - Multi-cycle healing >100% efficiency in well-mixed regions
 - Fiber bridging enhances energy absorption
-. need to include vascular reinforcement as a structural-level add-on in FEA only
+. need to include vascular reinforcement as a structural-level add-on in FEA only (tiny channels that carry healing liquid - not built into the polymer design but instead added at the composite structure level, as like a reinforcement)

 #### Inflatable Habitat Materials (Valle et al., 2019)
 - Layers: liner, bladder, restraint, MMOD, TPS, AO